John Cannan: Murder of Sandra Court

-In November 2001, police interviewed Cannan at a police station in York over the murder of 27-year-old insurance clerk Sandra Court in May 1986.
-Court had been dropped off by a taxi driver in Throop, Dorset, near her sister's house after a night out, but her sister was not at home.
-She was last seen walking barefoot, appearing slightly drunk, at around 2:45 am.
+In November 2001 police interviewed Cannan at a police station in York about the murder of twenty-seven-year-old insurance clerk Sandra Court in May 1986.
+Court had been dropped off by a taxi driver near her sister's house in Throop, Dorset after a night out but her sister was not at home.
+Court had last been seen walking barefoot, appearing slightly drunk, at around 2:45 am.
 Court's body was found the next day in a water-filled ditch near the River Avon several miles away.
-A pay and display ticket proved that Cannan was in Bournemouth (Dorset) the day she was killed.
+A pay and display ticket proved that Cannan was in nearby Bournemouth the day she was killed.

-Additionally, after a red Ford Sierra that Cannan had access to when Court was murdered was discovered at a north London scrapyard during the Lamplugh reinvestigations of the early-2000s, two hairs were found inside that matched the DNA of Court.
-Despite this, the DNA evidence was not strong enough to bring a prosecution against Cannan for her murder.
+In addition, after a red Ford Sierra that Cannan had access to when Court was murdered was discovered at a North London scrapyard during the Lamplugh reinvestigations of the early 2000s, two hairs were found inside that matched Court’s DNA.
+Nevertheless the DNA evidence was not strong enough to bring a prosecution against Cannan for her murder.

 Court had been killed by strangulation.
-Ten days after the discovery of Court's body, an anonymous letter was sent to police from Southampton.
-The letter said the death was "an accident" and that the killer was "truly sorry."
+Ten days after the discovery of her body an anonymous letter was sent to police from Southampton.
+The letter said the death was "an accident" and that the killer was "truly sorry".
 It also said that "the person concerned is deeply unhappy, hurt and in total shock" and that "the only reason the person has not come forward is the fact of being afraid that their explanation will not be believed."
 Although an attempt had been made to disguise it, the handwriting style bore clear similarities to Cannan's.
 In 2007 crime writers Christopher Berry-Dee and Robin Odell, while writing a book on Cannan, handed police letters they had received from Cannan from prison, which gave them a means of comparison to the original letter.
 The police found them so useful that they refused to return them to the authors when requested.
-When interviewed, Cannan denied having ever been to Bournemouth on the day in question, but was shown to have lied because of the pay and display parking ticket.
+When interviewed, Cannan denied having ever been to Bournemouth on the day in question but was shown to have lied because of the pay-and-display parking ticket.